Assessment

 Only the first received POST /assessmentorders/{assessmentOrderId}/acknowledge call for each assessment is successful.
 Subsequent calls will return 409 Conflict unless the assessment is reset.

-An acknowledged assessment order's webhook notification is triggered two or more times
+4. What happens when an acknowledged assessment order's webhook notification is triggered two or more times?

 Although it is not part of the normal workflow, there are usage or error scenarios which may result in the webhook getting invoked two or more times for the same assessment order.
 It is expected that in this scenario that the assessment provider invokes the POST /assessmentorders/{assessmentOrderId}/acknowledge endpoint with the same metadata as the already acknowledged order.
 Note that there is no need to invoke GET /assessmentorders/{assessmentOrderId} if the assessment provider already has the metadata they need to invoke POST /assessmentorders/{assessmentOrderId}/acknowledge.

-I'm getting a 404 Http Error when I try to retrieve or update assessment orders
+5. Why am I getting a 404 Http Error when I try to retrieve or update assessment orders?

 This is usually accompanied by the following HTTP response message: